lambdaclass/concrete/docs/KNOWN_HOLES.md

 ## Recently closed

+### H10.
+Array literal duplicated linear elements — CLOSED 2026-07-01

+**Fixed.** `let arr = [a, b];` did not consume the element idents `a`/`b`, so a linear (resource-owning) element stayed live after being moved into the array — it could be `destroy()`'d *and* owned by the array: a double-free.
+Found by a systematic value-flow audit (does every site that receives a value *move* it exactly once?), not by a crash.
+Fixed in `Concrete/Check.lean` (`.arrayLit` now consumes linear ident elements; reuse is E0205).
+Locked by `scripts/tests/check_linear_conservation.sh`, which walks every value-flow site — let-binding, array-literal, struct-literal, struct destructure, function argument, return, match scrutinee — and asserts move-exactly-once.
+Same audit fixed linear struct destructure (was a fail-closed E0208 over-rejection); see `docs/OWNERSHIP_MODEL.md`.

 ### H9.
 Named linear bound in a nested scope, left unconsumed — CLOSED 2026-06-28

 **Fixed.** A non-Copy value bound to a NAMED binding inside a nested scope — an